 Instead of eating just to survive a day’s worth of sightseeing, make the meal the main attraction.

-If you’re into Japanese pop culture, try some of these themed restaurants: Ninja Akasaka in Akasaka Tokyu Plaza which is a recreation of a ninja fortress; or for something more cuddly, try a cat café like Neko Café Hapineko in Shibuya.
+If you’re into Japanese pop culture, try some of these themed restaurants: Ninja Akasaka in Akasaka Tokyu Plaza which is a recreation of a ninja fortress; Robot Restaurant where your meal comes with a pretty bizarre but nonetheless interesting show; or for something more cuddly, try a cat café like Neko Café Hapineko in Shibuya.

 Connect with nature

 One of the wonderful things about Tokyo is that there’s always a green space nearby.
 Visit one of the many parks in the city.
 Some of my favorites include Inokashira Park, Shinjuku Park and Yoyogi Park.

 You can also set aside a day to hike up Takao-san.
 This is a mountain just outside Tokyo.
 Take a scenic route on the ascent (personally I like the Inariyama Trail), have a bowl of udon at the peak, then take the cultural route (main route / Trail 1) on your way back down.
 Here are the different routes you could take.
 Take note of the seasonal recommendations.

 Have blocks of time where you have nothing scheduled.
 Don’t set an alarm to wake up and take as much time getting ready to go out.